tstockwell/TermSatNet/README.md

 The expression syntax and the path ordering together are that specification.
 These were 'compiled' into a set of logically constrained rewrite rules that became the inference rules in X.
-> That's right, the inference rules for System X were not *invented* by me, they were derived from the structure of the expressions and the path ordering.
+> That's right, the inference rules for System X were not *invented* by me, they were *derived* from the structure of the expressions and the path ordering.

 One reason I am feeling confident in the work I've done here is precisely because it's not something that I invented, it's something that I computed.
 *Explaining* what you have computed is a whole other problem though :-).
+I had to come up with a way to prove properties about the generated rules.
+That's what the documentation is about.

-I am obsessed with this idea because programming with rules is *way way way* more modular, reusable, customizable, scalable, and extensible than the languages and tools we have now.
+I am obsessed with rewriting because programming with rules is *way way way* more modular, reusable, customizable, scalable, and extensible than the languages and tools we have now.

 And an engine that can do automated reasoning is powerful enough for generating web pages.
-Next, I'm going to use this same system to build an engine for composing web pages in ways that will be revolutionary.
+When I'm done here I'm going to use this same system to build an engine for composing web pages in ways that will be revolutionary.